Tokenomics of the Internet Computer

-Cycles as fuel for computation
+Cycles as fuel for computation and other resources

-ICP can be used to pay for the usage of the IC.
+ICP can be used to pay for the usage of resources consumed the IC.
 More specifically, ICP tokens can be converted to cycles (i.e., burned), and these cycles are used by developers to pay for installing smart contracts, called “canisters” on the IC, for the resources that canisters use (storage, CPU, and bandwidth).
 The cycle price is pegged to a basket of fiat currencies, so the conversion rate ICP to cycle fluctuates with the market price of ICP.
 Hence the cost to developers of acquiring fuel to run their application is predictable.